crcn/tandem-old/README.md

 ## Planned features

-Below are some planned MVP, and future features for Tandem.

 #### (v1) Artboards

 Artboards are similar to Sketch, and provide you aerial view of all of your web components.
 Artboard changes also affect one another, so a CSS color change for example may affect another artboard that shares the same CSS property.
 For example: